mckennapsean/dissertation/content/04-example.md

 to users.
 These design opportunities led to the final redesign of a deployed tool that analysts found more usable and effective than before.
-The complete table of our coding results can be utilized by others to identify, categorize, and prioritize different user needs in future cyber security design projects.
+The complete table of our coding results can be utilized by others to identify, categorize, and prioritize different user needs in future cybersecurity design projects.
 A limitation to this work is that it focuses on the details for only three papers;
 these results may be extended by coding additional papers from this field.
 Furthermore, one caveat to this approach is that published research may not